Nu-hin/remote_ruby/README.md

 RemoteRuby plugin must be a class.
 Instances of a plugin class must respond to `#code_header` method without any parameters.
 Plugins are instantiated when the `ExecutionContext` is created.

-You may inherit your class from `::RemoteRuby::Plugin` class but that is not necessary.
+You may inherit your class from `RemoteRuby::Plugin` class but that is not necessary.

 Let's take a look at an example plugin: